pdf-raku/PDF-API6/README.md

 - Images.
 PDF::API6 supports PNG, JPEG and GIF images

-    - currently not supported are: TIFF, PNM and GIF images.
+    - currently not supported are: TIFF and PNM images.

 - Fonts.
 A variety of formats are handled by the PDF::Font::Loader module (available on CPAN).